mmozuras/mmozuras.github.com/post/_posts/2025-08-21-debugging-the-draft.md

 If you take a look at both, you can probably see how the two texts are related to each other.
 Some sentences survived the evolution from the draft to the final text entirely.

 Yet, there are also very significant differences.
 The initial draft is only 550 words (from my 220-word prompt), and the final text is over 1200 words.
-I added more personal details and stories, and removed some sentences that didn't align with how I want to co
+I added more personal details and stories, and removed some sentences that didn't align with how I want to communicate.

 (_I can't imagine myself saying "the way the rules were always human-sized"_)